Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Conclusions

-A possible extension for this investigation is to draft risk scenarios considering other components, such as the dynamic exposure (daily traffic on each highway) and other kinds of vulnerability, for example, one based on traffic engineering parameters, or on the coverage of meteorological sensors (Carvalho {\it et al.}, 2018).
+A possible extension for this investigation is to draft risk scenarios considering other components, such as the dynamic exposure (daily traffic on each highway) and other kinds of vulnerability, for example, one based on traffic engineering parameters, or on the coverage of meteorological sensors (\cite{Carvalho2018}).